I need to convert from Nl/min to l/min and I have read your explanation in “Converting Nl/min to l/min“, but I don’t understand one thing.

 Hope this explain it more 🙂 It can be really confusing sometimes, even for me writing this right now 🙂

-I highly recommend to check out my (free!)
-7-day e-mail course here – all this is and more is explained!
+I highly recommend to check out my free course “Compressed Air Basics” – all this is and more is explained!

 Good luck.
 Let me know if you need any more info.